theAids/pantolav.github.io/cloudant-nosql.md

 10. Click `Choose File` and locate the saved file `gagamba.json`.
 Click `Open`.

 11. Click the `Upload` button.
+The returned result can be seen in JSON format.

-12. To see the inserted entry, go back to [IBM Bluemix Dashboard](https://ibm.biz/bluemixph).
+12. Another way to look at the inserted entry is through the Cloudant Web Console.
+Go back to [IBM Bluemix Dashboard](https://ibm.biz/bluemixph).

 13. Under `Services`, click the created `Cloudant NoSQL DB` service.